asierra619/work-day-scheduler/README.md

 ## Credits

-Calendly Tutor - Alexis Gonzalez<br />Ask BCS - Drew & Rudie<br />Thanks to Cat Thompson for providing me with the proper code to highlight each time block appropriately
+Nirav helped me with numerous code fixes and general information, which is always much appreciated<br />Calendly Tutor - Alexis Gonzalez<br />Ask BCS - Drew & Rudie<br />Thanks to Cat Thompson for providing me with the proper code to highlight each time block appropriately<br />ChatGPT for general pseudo code

 ## License